Local analytic well-posedness for one-dimensional Vlasov$\unicode{x2013}$Dirac$\unicode{x2013}$Benney-type equations: Analytic functions and associated norms

 We start by fixing some notation that will be used throughout the rest of the manuscript.
 The sets of positive and nonnegative integers are denoted by $\mathbb{N}$ and $\mathbb{N}_0$, respectively.
-For functions depending on $x$, $v$, or both, the corresponding supremum norm, $\| \cdot \|_\infty$, refers to the supremum taken over $x$, $v$, or both, respectively.
-Derivatives with respect to $x$ (resp. $v$) are denoted by the partial derivative $\partial_x$ (resp. $\partial_v$).
-Derivatives with respect to $t$ (resp. $\lambda$) are denoted by the total derivative $\rd/\rd t$ (resp. $\rd/\rd\lambda$).
-We use the standard multinomial coefficient notation:
+For functions depending on $x$, $v$, or both, the corresponding supremum norm, $\| \idot \|_\infty$, refers to the supremum taken over $x$, $v$, or both, respectively.
+Derivatives with respect to $x$ (resp.\ $v$) are denoted by the partial derivative $\partial_x$ (resp.\ $\partial_v$).
+Derivatives with respect to $t$ (resp.\ $\lambda$) are denoted by the total derivative $\rd/\rd t$ (resp.\ $\rd/\rd\lambda$).